The only reason that you start buying individual stocks is if you think that you are going to beat the market.

 Team Tom focuses on a bunch of stocks that are working in industries that are less popular than they used to be.
 Because the markets are not known to be popping and strong, this helps you get great stocks at a bit of a discount.
 Tom focuses on stocks that have great business models and excellent financials.
 With a great management team and great ownership, these stocks can perform really well in the long run.

 Team David is a bit less rigorous with the process.
 David looks for companies that are situated in different kinds of trends, but that also have some kind of X-factor that can help them succeed over time.
 These are the intangible qualities.
 These are the companies that have something special about them.
 While you can tell that they have a strong business model and a great brand, there’s always something a little bit extra about the companies.

 Team David doesn’t just work in the Stock Advisor segment.

-David and a different team of analysts also work in the Rule Breakers, producing a different type of analysis.
+David and a different team of analysts also work the Rule Breakers service, producing a different type of analysis.

 They are looking for a variety of innovative leaders that are taking over new industries.

 If you can find the right person at the helm of a company that is well-positioned in a new industry, then you can get a huge return on the stock.